Healthcare-associated Infections (HAIs) Represent a Major Threat to Patient Safety and Public Health

 - Transmission analysis at scale to detect transmission pathways and perform large-scale surveillance

-- Metagenomic profiling to detect species abundance rate and identify strain presence
+- Metagenomic profiling to detect species and abundance rates

-- Genome characterization, including species determination and typing, resistance and virulence genes, plasmid profile, and genomic antibiotic susceptibility testing.
+- Genomic characterization, including species determination and typing, resistance and virulence genes, plasmid profile

 Collaborating with Biotech and Pharma for Custom Assay Development